 Aviemore has spent much of the intervening four decades trying to live down the reputation given it by the Aviemore Centre.
 And at the start of the third millennium it's time to acknowledge that things are changing for the better.
 Most of today's Aviemore really does look and feel much better designed and cared for than yesterday's ever could.
 Despite this, although housing development has continued apace on the north side of the town and to the west of the A9, there remain areas closer to the centre where development does appear to have stalled: or, perhaps, is simply awaiting a kinder economic environment.

-The focus of Aviemore's recent development continues to lie with the Cairn Gorm ski area, eight miles into the mountains that form the south east skyline for the town.
+The focus of Aviemore's recent development continues to lie with the Cairn Gorm ski area, eight miles into the mountains that form the south-east skyline for the town.
 In the early years of the current century the Cairn Gorm ski area saw major developments with the building of the CairnGorm Mountain Railway, a replacement for the old chairlifts.
 This continuing development as a year-round resort helps explain the very large choice of accommodation available in Aviemore, from the large and traditional to the large and modern, and taking in a wide range of smaller hotels, guest houses, B&Bs, hostels and camping and caravan facilities; plus a large amount of self catering accommodation.
+You can read our review of the popular Hilton Coylumbridge Hotel here.